Swapnil-Sagar/FullStackMe/src/pages/posts/008-eighth-post.md

 - And **Stacks** will probably make it easier for you to understand how to handle the states in your single page app.
 It will also help you grasp recursion.
 - #

+#

+---

+#

 ![](https://i.ibb.co/X8pstj3/progdesk.png)

 #

+---

+#

+So this can be a never ending debate but personally I think it totally depends on the developers identity.
+If you want to work in a tech giants like **FAANG** then you should probably learn DSA which is basic requirement to get into these companies as interview screening process.
+But if you want to be free lancer developer then It wont matter that much.

 #####_If you start working on the front-end of web applications or web sites as a front-end engineer, you will inevitably run into issues or interactions with backend systems.
 In these cases it's very advantageous to be able to know a thing or two about the backend systems, how parts (or all!) of it works and the data structures and algorithmic techniques used._